-I know I need an ally to the hustle, and this 1850 Brand Coffee totally helps me get my day started.
+I know I need an ally to the hustle; coffee totally helps me get my day started.
 There’s so much to do in a day, and coffee helps me get going and stay going.

 I always start my day with a great cup of black coffee.